apache/cloudstack-www/blog/2023-04-27-cloudstack-european-user-group-may4.md

 **Alexandre Mattioli**

-Alexandre Mattioli is a highly experienced Infrastructure Architect who has been working with Apache Cloudstack since 2015, he has designed, built and operated one of the largest ACS clouds in existence and led a team to design and productise many diverse solutions on top of ACS.
+Alexandre Mattioli is a highly experienced Infrastructure Architect who has been working with Apache CloudStack since 2015, he has designed, built and operated one of the largest ACS clouds in existence and led a team to design and productise many diverse solutions on top of ACS.
 He's currently a Cloud Architect at ShapeBlue.